RepoGrams/RepoGrams/README.md

 ## Deployment ##

 RepoGrams runs inside a [docker](https://www.docker.com/) image.
-Once clones, run `./build.sh [domain-name]` (defaults to `localhost`) in a shell to build the image locally.
-Use `./run.sh [port-number]` (defaults to `1234`) and `./stop.sh` to run and stop the application respectively.
+After cloning the repository, run `./build.sh [domain-name]` (defaults to `localhost`) in a shell to locally build the image.
+Use `./run.sh [port-number]` (defaults to `1234`) and `./stop.sh` to start/stop the application.

-To add examples to your deployment, add a file called `examples.partial.js` to the root directory before building the docker image.
+To add examples (a pre-configured set of repositories and corresponding metrics) to your deployment, add a file called `examples.partial.js` to the root directory before building the docker image.
 See file `data/examples.partial.js` for an example of an examples file.

-You can cache a large number of git repositories on the server side by running `./precache.sh [domain-name] [list-of-repository-urls-file]` where the latter is a simple text file with one git repository URL per line.
+You can cache a large number of git repositories on the server side by running `./precache.sh [domain-name] [list-of-repository-urls-file]` where the latter is a text file with one git repository URL per line.
 This command will load all the repositories into the running docker image's memory to be served quicker when called in the web application.